WHO WE ARE

 On August 4, 2020, the explosion of ammonium nitrate in the Port of Beirut left at least 190 dead, 5,000 injured and 300,000 citizens homeless.

-Offrejoie responded quickly by assessing the damages of the blast in the areas closest to the sea port, setting up an emergency rehabilitation program in three of the most severely affected neighborhoods: Karantina, Mar Mikhael and Khandak el Ghamik.
+Offrejoie responded quickly by assessing the damages of the blast in the areas closest to the sea port, setting up an emergency rehabilitation program in four of the most severely affected neighborhoods: Karantina, Mar Mikhael, Khandak el Ghamik, and Basta

-Rehabilitation works are taking place in more than 67 buildings and 352 apartments in Karantina, Mar Mikhael and Khandak el Ghamik, aiming to assist more than 350 families to return to their normal lives in dignity and safety before winter.
+Rehabilitation works are taking place in more than 52 buildings and 352 apartments in Karantina and Mar Mikhael, and glass repairs of 40 buildings in Khandak el Ghamik, and Basta, aiming to assist more than 350 families to return to their normal lives in dignity and safety before winter.

 In April 2020, Offrejoie launched a food bank campaign to help the most vulnerable populations across Lebanon.